Why is Visual Discrimination Important?

 Visual Discrimination: Visual Closure

 You don’t have to process every letter individually to recognize the word by sight quickly when you read.
-Visual Closure is the ability to recognize a letter, number, or object without seeing all of the word or item.
+Visual Closure is the ability to identify a letter, number, or object without seeing all of the word or item.
 Some great early storybooks play with this! (i.e., “Dear Zoo” by Rod Campbell)

 Visual Discrimination: Visual Sequencing